babywipez/babywipez/README.md

 - 👋 Hi, I’m @babywipez
-- 👀 I’m interested in ... front-end web development
+- 👀 I’m interested in ...
+Web Development
 - 🌱 I’m currently learning ...
-HTML, CSS, & JavaScript
+JavaScript, Python, Java
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... cassada.chris@gmail.com

 <!---
 babywipez/babywipez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.